Museum of Cycladic Art, Athens

 Closed on Tuesdays, and the following days: Christmas Day, New Year’s Day, Clean or Ash Monday, 25 March, Easter Sunday and Monday, 1 May, Holy Spirit or Pentecost Monday, 15 August

-Buy tickets online, in advance on Tiqets (no refund) or GetYourGuide (refund up to 24 hours).
+Buy tickets online, in advance on Tiqets (no refund) or GetYourGuide (refund up to 24 hours, and more options for timed entries).

 As of July 2021, tickets cost €8 for adults (19 to 64 years), €5 for EU students and adults 65 years an older.
 Children 18 and under, and disabled visitors and 1 carer can enter free of charge.